LiamMartens/sanity-plugin-seo-tools/README.md

         title: 'SEO',
         type: 'seo-tools', // use seo-tools type
         options: {
-            baseUrl: 'https://.../', // (REQUIRED) This is the baseUrl for your site so the plugin knows where to fetch your content slug(doc) { // (REQUIRED) a function to return the sug of the current page, which will be appended to the baseUrl return doc.slug.current;
+            baseUrl: 'https://.../', // (REQUIRED) This is the baseUrl for your site slug(doc) { // (REQUIRED) a function to return the sug of the current page, which will be appended to the baseUrl return doc.slug.current;
             },
+            content(doc) {
+                return 'simple html representation of your doc'; // (OPTIONAL) If your site is generated after Sanity content updates you can use this for better real time feedback
+            },
+            title(doc) {
+                return 'page title'; // (OPTIONAL) return page title otherwise inferred from scrape },
+            description(doc) {
+                return 'page description'; // (OPTIONAL) return page description otherwise inferred from scrape },
+            locale(doc) {
+                reutrn 'page locale'; // (OPTIONAL) return page locale otherwise inferred from scrape },
-            contentSelector: 'body' // (OPTIONAL) option to finetune where Yoast will look for the content },
+            contentSelector: 'body' // (OPTIONAL) option to finetune where Yoast will look for the content. (only applicable for scraping without content function)
+        },
     }
 }